min2ha/ukwa-site/content/target/58231/index.en.md

   "subject": null
 }

-# Guardian, The: Our minds can be hijacked': the tech insiders who fear a smartphone dystopia

 News article about Google, Twitter and Facebook workers who helped make technology so addictive who are now disconnecting themselves from the internet